filips123/PWAsForFirefox/native/README.md

   firefoxpwa profile remove ID
   ```

-  This will completely remove the profile and all sites installed in it, including all user data.
+  This will completely remove the profile and all web apps installed in it, including all user data.
 You might not be able to fully recover this action.
-Note that a default profile cannot be completely removed, and trying to remove it will just clear all sites and user data, but keep a profile ID in the profile list.
+Note that a default profile cannot be completely removed, and trying to remove it will just clear all web apps and user data, but keep a profile ID in the profile list.

 * To update an existing profile: